mtabishk/mtabishk/README.md

 - 🔭 I am a technology enthusiast, I love to explore and learn the latest technologies like Artificial Intelligence, DevOps , BigData, and Cloud Computing, etc
 - 🌱 I’m currently learning everything
-- 🥅 2021 Goals: Create some Projects and Contribute more to Open Source world.
+- 🥅 2021 Goals: Create some Projects and Contribute more to Open Source.
 - ⚡ Fun fact: I love to listen to music and travel.

 ### Connect with me: